Planck 2013 results. I. Overview of products and scientific results: Frequency Maps

-The calibrated TOI of each LFI radiometer are used as input to the {\tt Madam} mapmaking code \citep{keihanen2010} together with the corresponding pointing data, in the form of the Euler angles $(\theta,\phi,\psi)$. {\tt Madam} implements a polarized destriping approach to mapmaking; the noise is modelled as white noise plus a set of offsets, or baselines.
-The algorithm estimates in a maximum-likelihood fashion the amplitudes of the baselines, subtracts them from the actual TOI, and then simply bins the result into a map.
-The output consists of pixelized maps of the three Stokes parameters ($T$, $Q$, $U$).
-The LFI temperature maps being released at this time are shown as the first three maps in Fig.~\ref{FigFreqMaps}.
+Maps of the LFI channels are made using the {\tt Madam} destriping code \citep{keihanen2010}, from calibrated TOI of each radiometer and the corresponding pointing data in the form of the Euler angles $(\theta,\phi,\psi)$. {\tt Madam} is a polarized, maximum-likelihood code.
+The noise is modelled as white noise plus a set of offsets, or baselines.
+The algorithm estimates the amplitudes of the baselines, subtracts them from the TOI, and bins the result into maps of the Stokes parameters $T$, $Q$, and $U$.
+The resulting $T$ maps are shown in Fig.~\ref{FigFreqMaps}.

-One of the key parameters in the {\tt Madam} algorithm is the baseline length that represents the time scale at which the baseline approximation of low-frequency noise is applied.
-We choose baseline lengths corresponding to an integer number of samples (33, 47, and 79 at 30, 44, and 70\,GHz respectively) such that the total integration time over the baseline corresponds approximately to one second.
+A key parameter in the {\tt Madam} algorithm is the baseline length, the time interval over which the baseline approximation to low-frequency noise is applied.
+We choose baseline lengths corresponding to an integer number of samples (33, 47, and 79 at 30, 44, and 70\,GHz, respectively) such that the total integration time over the baseline corresponds approximately to one second.
 This selection is based on a compromise between computational load and map quality, and we find that shortening the baselines below one second has practically no effect on the residual noise.

-In order to create maps in the maximum-likelihood approach, the noise covariance matrix of the problem has to be specified.
+{\tt Madam} requires an estimate of the noise covariance matrix.
 In general, we use a white noise covariance matrix.
 The pipeline allows the use of different user-defined weighting schemes.
 The maps being released are made using the horn-uniform weighting scheme with

-where $\sigma_M$ and $\sigma_S$ are the white noise sensitivities of the Main and Side radiometers of a given horn, and these radiometers are weighted equally.
+where $\sigma_M$ and $\sigma_S$ are the white noise levels of the Main and Side radiometers of a given horn, weighted equally.

-We also create half-ring maps\footnote{A half-ring map is built from data acquired from either the first half or the second half of the total duration of each ring.} using the same algorithm as for the released maps.
-A time-weighted difference between the first-half and second-half ring maps captures the noise properties directly from the data, but only for noise components whose frequency is $f\gsim 2/20{\rm min} = 1.7$\,mHz, i.e., half the duration of the pointing period.
+Half-ring maps (Sect.~\ref{sec:philosophy}) are made in the same way.
+A time-weighted difference between the first-half and second-half ring maps captures the noise properties directly from the data of noise components whose frequency is $f\gsim 2/20\,{\rm min} = 1.7$\,mHz, i.e., half the duration of the pointing period.